TylerMarr/Projects/security-alarm-system/README.md

 - Adjustable buzzer volume

 ## Goals
-- Build a functional and intuitive alarm system for home security.
+- Build a functional and intuitive alarm system for home security
-- Learn how to combine a multitude of circuit components, such as Ultrasonic sensor, LCD display, buzzer, and IR receiver.
+- Learn how to combine a multitude of circuit components, such as Ultrasonic sensor, LCD display, buzzer, and IR receiver
-- Develop problem-solving skills in overcoming both hardware limitations and software challenges.
+- Develop problem-solving skills in overcoming both hardware limitations and software challenges

 ## Hardware Used
 - Arduino Uno